 Stochastic indicator in crypto trading explained

-It works a bit differently than other indicators do though.
-It doesn’t really follow the price of the asset or even its trading volume like other indicators would.
-Stochastic indicators instead follow the speed of these price changes or the momentum.
+It works a bit different than other indicators do though.
+It doesn’t really follow the price of the asset or even its trading volume like other indicators.
+Stochastic indicators follow the speed of these price changes or the momentum instead.

 Much like the RSI indicator, you can actually use STOCH as a way to see if the market is overbought or oversold on specific crypto assets.
 Just in a different way.
-If the reading on the chart indicates that the STOCH is over 80, then the coin or token you’re looking at is overbought.
+When the value of the STOCH is over 80, then the coin or token you’re looking at is overbought.
 That means that you should be careful because the price will very likely correct and you could stand to lose a significant sum of money if you buy now.

-Conversely, if the STOCH being displayed to you reads as below 20, then it’s likely that the coin or token is oversold.
-In this case, you might actually want to buy more of whatever asset this is because you could be finding a great profit making opportunity.
+Conversely, if you see the STOCH indicates it below 20, then it’s likely that the coin or token is oversold.
+In this case, you might actually want to buy more of whatever asset this is because you could find a great profit making opportunity.

 This number ranges from 0 to 100 and you won’t even really have to do any calculations to use it.
-Most trading tools will display this for you, and all you need to know is how to read this indicator and know what the number scale means as we’ve talked about above.
+Most trading tools will display this for you, and all you need to know is how to read this indicator and the meaning of the scale as we’ve talked about above.

 You could take advantage of STOCH for nearly any strategy.
-It’s a lead indicator, that means that it tells you what is likely to happen before other indicators reveal themselves.
+It’s a lead indicator, which means that it tells you what is likely to happen before other indicators reveal themselves.